Loft Conversion Complete Guide: Costs, Planning Rules, Design & More

 Deepak Singh Udassi is MD of City Lofts London, a Master Builder company that specialises in high-quality loft conversions.
 He also runs RIBA architectural practice Architecture 100, specialising in house extensions.
 This 360-degree experience gives Deepak a valuable, end-to-end overview of the house extension process.

-3. Building Regulations & Party Walls for loft conversions
+3. What are the Building Regulations & Party Wall rules for loft conversions?

 Loft conversions always need approval under Building Regulations (irrespective of whether they need planning permission) so it pays to adopt the full plans application approach and have a detailed scheme approved before you find a builder.s